-Worktrade is work in exchange for cost of registration.
-In the past, 4 or 8 hours. - 4 hours work for half cost of registration, 8 hours work for full registration.
+Worktrade is approximately 6 hours of work in exchange for a discounted admission ($90 ticket price).
 Worktrade persons fill out a form and are asked several questions, including what skills they may have that are useful to the convergence, and when they want to work.

 Timely and good communications skills are a must for all positions